dataesr/bso-publications/doc/bso.md

 We propose both indicators, mixing or separating results and scholarly publications.
 For  publications, it is important to note that only the metadata from the studies registries are used, without trying to link trials to DOIs using the publications metadata (with PubMed for example).
 The open access status of these publications is also retrieved from the Unpaywall data.

  - The delay to register the study: is the trial or study publicly registered before it actually starts, or is it done afterwards ?
-And how many moths is the actual delay to register ?
+And how many months is the actual delay to register ?
 Does it evolves over time ?

 ### 2.2.2 Lead sponsor impact